aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/misc.md

 ## Structured data
 * It solves the limitation of unstructured data
 * When it comes to retrieving information from unstructured data, it is rather difficult and the difficulty compounds as the size of the data becomes larger (like finding your old favorite book in a bookshelf that has no sensible structure)
-* Benefit: easily retrieval and easy management
+* Benefit: easy retrieval and management

 ## Database
 * A structured set of data held in a computer, for instance a spreadsheet.